+0 credit, Winter/Summer

-0 credit, not offered every term Part B of a two-part series.
-Present and practice present perfect verbs with time expressions and adverbs of frequency, modals of ability, permission and advice, and comparative and superlative adjectives in written and spoken English.
+One of a two-part series.
+English language learners study and practice present perfect verb forms with time expressions and adverbs of frequency, modals of ability, permission, and advice, and comparative and superlative adjectives in written and spoken English.
 Required: Instructor consent.

-ESL-044 Upper Intermediate Grammar A
+ESL-032 Intermediate Conversation